stanfordnlp/stanza/README.md

 Change `/path/to/CoNLL18` and `/path/to/word2vec` appropriately to where you have downloaded these resources.

+For languages that had pretrained word2vec embeddings released from the CoNLL 2017 Shared Task, which can be found [here](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-1989/word-embeddings-conll17.tar?sequence=9&isAllowed=y).
+For the languages not in this list, we use the FastText embeddings from Facebook, which can be found [here](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md).
+Once you download the embeddings, please make sure you arrange them in a similar fashion as the CoNLL 2017 archive, where you have a `<language_code>.xz` file under `/path/to/word2vec/<language_name>` for each language (language and writing standard in the case of Norwegian Bokmal and Norwegian Nynorsk).

 #### Training

 To train a model, run this command from the root directory: